Ju-On/Offensive-Security/Tools.md

 Metasploit Auxilliary modules

 ## Windows Post Compromise Enumeration
 ldapdomaindump - identify high-priv accounts (such as Domain Admins), weak settings, service accounts, or vulnerable trust relationships.
-Only applicable when IPv6 is turned, can also act as an alternative if mitm6 fails to dump information due to no IPv6 DHCP or misconfig.
+Only applicable when IPv6 is turned, can also act as an alternative if mitm6 fails to dump information due to no IPv6 DHCP or misconfig. ldapdomain dump can be used to attempt a dump using both IPv6 and IPv4.

 Bloodhound